EffectOrientedProgramming/book/Chapters/02_Introduction_to_Effects.md

 Instead of multiplying unpredictability, you maintain predictability.
 The resulting system is as predictable as any of its components.

-This is what *Functional Programming* together with *Effects Systems* can achieve.
+This is what *Functional Programming* together with *Effect Systems* can achieve.
 This is what we want to teach you in this book.

 The biggest impact on you as a programmer is the requirement for patience.